wingify/wingify.github.io/_posts/2014-08-25-jsfoo-run-up-event.markdown

 ### Making Submissions

 Submission for the online JS competition needs to be made as a deck on [CSSDeck](http://cssdeck.com/).
 [Read here](http://cssdeck.com/post/67/guest-creations) to know about submitting on CSSDeck.
-Once you are ready with your submission, you need to tweet it using the following tweet template:
+Once you are ready with your submission, please tweet it using the following tweet template:

 ```
 I submitted an entry for Wingify-JSFoo online competition: <CSSDeck link here> @wingify @jsfooindia #wingifyjsfoocompo #js
 ```

+Let the submissions begin!

 ### Rules